hassnain360/EC601_Project1/README.md

 Photogrammetry performed to obtain 3-D models of physical world objects are indispensible in today's world: such models can easily be used in AR/VR settings, games, and other artificial settings like driving simulation programs.
 3-D models of ancient artifacts are also obtained using photogrammetry for their preservation and remote view access throughout the world.

 Ariel photogrammetry is the de-facto method to obtain maps -- proven to be  accurate and cost-effective.
-Photogrammetry has a cardinal advantage over a similar technology, LIDAR, that it is very cost effective, since it only requires images.
+Tradional photogrammetry has a cardinal advantage over a similar technology, LIDAR, that it is very cost effective, since it only requires images.

-A very common use is creation of maps using aerial photogrammetry .
 Google maps has an enormous use-base, and is an important use-case of photogrammetry.
 To create such maps, the camera is mounted in an aircraft and is pointed vertically towards the ground. en As the aircraft flies, multiple images of the ground are taken.
 The aircraft traditionally have been fixed wing manned craft but many projects now are done with drones and UAVs.
 Traditionally these photos were processed in a stereo-plotter (an instrument that lets an operator see two photos at once in a stereo view) but now are often processed by automated desktop systems.
 This is an example of evolution and necessity of photogrammetry in making real world accessible to us in our digital devices.

 ### Research Directions, Industry Innovations & More ...